dpinela/HollowKnight.RandoMapMod/README.md

 - CaptainDapper for making the original mod
 - Chaktis for helping with sprite art

-# Version 1.1.2 Changes
+# Version 1.1.3 Changes
+- Added Cursed Geo toggle to fix spoiling in Cursed Mode when "Others" is toggled
-- Fixed Kingdom's Edge Pins not showing
+- Fixed two Pin placements

 # Known Bugs / Missing Features
 - Not compatible when RandomizerMod isn't installed